What are Outbound Sales: definition and stages

 As opposed to inbound sales, where sales agents expect leads to initiate interest and ask about a service or product, outbound sales are more proactive.
-It is presumed that a prospect has no information about the goods or services or has barely heard of them.
-An outbound sales rep’s job is to present the lead with a solution or and option they have not considered yet.
+It’s presumed that a prospect has no information about the product or has barely heard of it.
+The outbound sales reps’ job is to present the potential client with a solution they have not considered yet.

 Lead generation, also known as prospecting, is a method of accumulating contact data of potential new customers.
-Before prospecting, it is essential to have a clear view of your target audience representatives.
+Before diving into it, it’s essential to have a clear view of your target audience.
 Find answers to these questions: What types of businesses are you targeting?
 Who makes decisions about your service or product in these organizations?
 Do you have a buyer persona?

 - on LinkedIn

 - on social media platforms like Facebook and Twitter